Adult Programs, Events & Exhibits

 Concerts and Performances

-Throughout the year, the library conducts a variety of film series, including those featuring international movies, African-American Films, silent movies, and other thematic groupings of acclaimed new and classic Films.
+Throughout the year, the library conducts a variety of film series, including those featuring international movies, African-American Films, and other thematic groupings of acclaimed new and classic Films.
 Discussions follow most films, which take place on the big screen of the Ossie Davis Theater.

 Lectures and Author Visits